helloPravin/rockpaperscissors/README.md

 # OMGGGames
-This is my first project "OMGGGames" which is being pushed on GitHub.
+This is my first project 'Rock, Paper & Scissors' which is being pushed on GitHub.